scraperlab/browserext/docs/API.md

 `public bool fill(string $xpath, string $value);`

 Fills the input element of type text or textarea with $value.
 The element is selected by xpath.
+If xpath returns multiple elements, only the first is taken.

+If the element is found returns true, otherwise false.

+### метод fill2

+`public bool fill2(string $xpath, string $value);`

+Fills the input element of type text or textarea with $value by sending it a keypress event.
+In this case all javascript handlers and so on work correctly.
-If xpath returns more elements is taken only the first.
+The element is selected by xpath.
+If xpath returns multiple elements, only the first is taken.

 If the element is found returns true, otherwise false.